Vintharas/js13k-spaceshooter/README.md

 - asteroids generation
   - improve clusters to be x-close, or y-close, that will look cooler :D (I think, they will look more like a cluster)
   - add new clusters every so often (outside of the current camera view)
+  - far and near asteriods with differnet shades of ligt
 - ship life/collisions
   - when you collide with something or lose life, move the canvas with css like you're shaking.
 Add some reddish color in the actual screen.
   - collision decreases speed